MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Remove-PnPNavigationNode.md

 ## PARAMETERS

 ### -All
-Specifying the All parameter will remove all the nodes from specifed Location.
+Specifying the All parameter will remove all the nodes from specified Location.

 ```yaml
 Type: SwitchParameter